amnh-sciviz/amnh-sciviz.github.io/_projects/ar_explorer.md

 ## AR in the Explorer App

-In collaboration with the Museum's Digital team and consulting directly with Museum scientists, we developed five augmented reality (AR) experiences in the Museum's [Explorer App](https://www.amnh.org/apps/explorer) with the goals to highlight opportunities to augment underserved exhibits around the museum and surface real scientific data for visitors.
-The following are the five experiences that can be found throughout the Museum:
+In collaboration with the AMNH Digital team, we produced five augmented reality (AR) experiences, which are embedded in the Museum’s [Explorer App](https://www.amnh.org/apps/explorer) a wayfinding and self-guided tour app for visitors.
+We worked with Museum scientists to acquire, visualize and animate data assets.
+All experiences were designed to enhance exhibits on display in the Museum.

-### T. rex skeleton, 4th floor
+### <i>T. rex</i> skeleton, Hall of Saurischian Dinosaurs

-View a 1-year-old T. rex skeleton and explore morphological differences between juveniles and adults.
+Compare a baby <i>T. rex</i> skeleton (in AR) to the adult on display.
+Young <i>T. rex</i> had comparatively longer arms and legs, and a smaller jaw—evidence that its role was closer to pursued prey than feared predator.

 ![A screenshot of a hand holding a smartphone that is displaying a 1-year-old T. rex skeleton overlaid in the Museum's physical exhibits](/assets/img/ar_explorer_trex.jpg)